Why we cannot stop Climate Change.

 "Take the human body.
 If your temperature rises 2°C (3.6°F), you have a significant fever.
 If it rises 4°C (7.2°F) or 6°C (10.8°F) your organs begin to fail and you can die.

-I find it interesting there are no organizations dedicated to "picking away" at the problem of sucking the pink cloud out of the air and ending the very real threat mankind faces.
+I find it interesting there were no organizations dedicated to "picking away" at the problem of sucking the pink cloud out of the air and ending the very real threat mankind faces.

 This lends credence to Trump's assessment that the Climate Change fuss is just a hoax.